Emili-code/ContactListApp/README.md

    Replace <project_directory> with the name of the cloned repository

 8. Install Dependencies:

-   •Run the following command to install the project dependencies (including Cypress):
+   Run the following command to install the project dependencies (including Cypress):

    npm install